-Don’t know who you’d like to work with?
-Contact Professor Alex Iosevich, chair of the Undergraduate Research Committee.
+Another option is to contact Professor Jonathan Pakianathan, chair of the Undergraduate Research Committee.
 He’ll arrange a meeting with you to discuss your interests and background, and then try to find an appropriate faculty member with whom you can work.

 While there are no set prerequisites for assisting with research it is best if students have completed a calculus sequence and a 200-level proof based course first.

 Summer research opportunities for undergraduates are available all around the country.
 These programs are usually 8-10 weeks long, and usually pay for living expenses and a little more.
 An excellent place to see what is available is on the American Mathematical Society (AMS) website.

 Students should apply early as most REU application deadlines are in February and March.